Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

 So far, we have focused on CNNs as an example for discussing and quantifying the benefits and overhead of RTC.
-However, we believe RTC can be applied to a wider variety of applications that have a static access pattern in each iteration.
+However, we believe RTC can be applied to a wide variety of applications that have a regular access pattern.
 We analyze the access patterns of three such well-known applications and estimate the benefits of RTC while executing them.
-These applications are: (i) Face recognition algorithm using Eigenfaces \cite{Kirby-TPAM1990}, (ii) Bayesian Confidence Propagation Neural Network (BCPNN), a spiking neural network model of the human cortex \cite{farahini-aspdac2014}, and (iii) the bioinformatics sequence alignment algorithm BFAST \cite{homer-plos2009}.
-Figure~\ref{fig:extentiontootherapplication} shows the estimated DRAM energy reduction for these three applications when using full-RTC-enabled DRAM chips with different densities.
+These applications are: 1) Face recognition algorithm using Eigenfaces~\cite{Kirby-TPAM1990}, 2) Bayesian Confidence Propagation Neural Network (BCPNN), a spiking neural network model of biologically plausible human brain cortex \cite{farahini-aspdac2014}, and 3) the bioinformatics sequence alignment algorithm BFAST \cite{homer-plos2009}.
+The reason for choosing these particular applications is that all of them largely differ in DRAM access characteristics compared to CNNs.